 Preface

-this This report on, “SWAT: The Main Causes of the Breakdown of Governance and Rise of Militancy” has been an enriching experience for me and the survey team that worked on this joint project with NUPI, Oslo.
+Conducting this report has been an enriching experience for me and the survey team that worked on this joint project with the Norwegian Institute of International Affairs (NUPI), Oslo.
 The project was initiated in February and concluded at the end of June 2010.
 The exercise has been personally rewarding as it clarified certain aspects of the crisis in Swat that were ambiguous before.

 I hope that the report will go some way in convincing policy makers to initiate far reaching reforms that will lead to peace and mending the lives of people who have seen so much pain and sorrow.

-I take this opportunity of thanking the very generous and working group of researchers at NUPI who patiently watched the progress of this joint project.
-I want to especially thank Helge Luras and Paul Petzschmann for their assistance and encouragement in this project.
+I take this opportunity of thanking the researchers at NUPI who patiently watched the progress of this joint project especially Helge Luras and Paul Petzschmann for their assistance and encouragement.

 The views expressed in this report are mine and are not attributable to any other person or organization.